Maybe your life journey took a left turn, and now you’re googling “how to get a driver’s license in Russia”.

 I have taken care to choose sample exam questions that support the view that Americans are simplistic and Russians are complicated.
 I also hope, in the spirit of nearly all my blog posts, that the chosen sample questions will create more questions than answers.

 As examples for this no-holds-barred standoff, I have used the driver’s exam from the nation of Russia and the State of Ohio.
-My Russian friends, in America, each state has its own driving rules.
+In America, each state has its own driving rules- which to my Russian friends is absolutely bizarre.

 So, without further ado, I present: